 Stay socially active.
 For mental and emotional health it is good to stay active with your friends, family, and community.

 Relationships don’t stop because you get older.
 However it does present some new challenges for you and your partner.
 As women go through menopause, the loss of hormones can result in more painful intercourse.
 The loss of hormones in men can result in erectile dysfunction (ED).
 Bioidentical hormones can help restore sexual desire and create a healthy sex life for both sexes.
-Talk to your doctor about your options.
+Talk to your provider about your options.

 Aging is often accompanied by a loss of social support systems due to the death of spouses, siblings, and friends.
 This loss of a community along can result in depression. *Late-life depression affects about 6 million Americans age 65 and older.
 Depression often impacts older people differently than younger people because it often occurs with other medical illnesses and lasts longer.
 Do you think you have depression?
 Read here.
 It is important to reach out to your community and support group to stay connected with people.